Itai-lupo/simple-logger/README.md

     this should be a uniq int for each of you files default to -1

 - PRINT_FUNCTION(logData)
-    this is the function that is used to print the logInfo struct default to writeLog(logData)
+    this is the function that is used to print the logInfo_t struct default to writeLog(logData)

 - LOG_MACRO(severity, msg, ...)